Hynisel/little-lemon-project/README.md

 ## Description

-This project is a simple web application for the Little Lemon restaurant.
+This project is a simple web application for the Little Lemon restaurant(fictional).
 It allows users to book a table by selecting a date, time, and number of guests.
 The app is built using React and provides a clean, easy-to-use interface for making reservations.

 ## Getting Started